torodean/Antonius-MIA/README.md

 4) compile an exe using g++ -std=c++14 MIAmain.cpp

-5) run using ./a.exe or rename a.exe to MIA.exe then use ./MIA.exe while
+5) run using ./a.exe or rename a.exe to MIA.exe then use ./MIA.exe
-in the bin directory.
+while in the bin directory.

+6) git works from within the Cygwin terminal so once you are in the /Antonius-MIA directory all of the same git functions can be used.